 To me it seems there are good bookings and bad bookings, and in my opinion you have to take your fair share of the bad bookings to get the good bookings.
 Airbnb seems to be thinking along the same lines – your acceptance rate now affects your search rankings.
 Previously to get a high ranking in the Airbnb search one of the things you could do was to reply to guests enquiries quickly.

-An active and prompt host is exactly what the company likes so you are rewarded to replying to your enquires quickly.
+An active and prompt host is exactly what the airbnb likes, so it makes sense you are rewarded when replying to your enquires quickly.
 To quote from another hosts on the group discussions forum “My gut is anything that negatively impacts the precious “conversion rate” (one of the holy grail metrics for hospitality businesses), will cause the host/listing(s) to be buried in search results.”

 I personally agree with Airbnb acceptance rate metrics for search rankings.
 We need to think of the paying customer.
 My wife has complained to me a few times that taking guests for just one night isn’t worth it.
 Every guest gets a fresh set of clean sheets and towels and a bottle of water and the room will need to be cleaned again.
 It’s obviously much more profitable and less time consuming to have longer staying guests.
 It is possible to set a two day minimum in your listings calendar settings so hosts can easily prevent one night requests.